gretelai/trainer/src/gretel_trainer/b2/README.md

 ## TODOs

+- It appears SDK jobs get a billing-details attr right away, but the times stay stuck at 0.000 until the job is complete.
+Ends up being a little confusing seeing "Status: Generating" + "Generate time: 0.000"
+- Is there any way to force-kill a run/job that seems to be stuck and we don't care to wait around for? e.g. a job stuck in pending for too long.
 - Errors should be more detailed.
 Might help to do `raise BenchmarkException(...) from e` in certain places.
 Also some of those exceptions can get more detailed messages (e.g. exact job status)
 - Is it simple enough to get to an error? `comparison.executors[run_id].exception`.
 Maybe some kind of `all_errors` helper function?
 With advice on what to do next (e.g. check logs)?
 - Project name(s).
 Consider creating projects with both a display name (provided by user) **and** an actual unique name (something like `benchmark-{timestamp}`).